vatesfr/xen-orchestra/docs/troubleshooting.md

 If the provided certificate is expired, you may want to create a new one.

-Connect to your appliance via SSH as root, and execute these commands:
+Connect to your appliance via SSH, then as root execute these commands:

 ```
 $ cd /etc/ssl